flocked/FZUIKit/README.md

 # FZUIKit

-Swift AppKit/UIKit extensions and useful Classes & utilities.
+A framework with Swift AppKit and UIKit extensions, classes & utilities.

 **For a full documentation take a look at the included documentation located at */Documentation*.
 Opening the file launches Xcode's documentation browser.**